- Sire-Dam -

 His efforts as a two-year-old included a wide-margin Group 1 win in France after he had finished fourth in the Dewhurst and been runner-up in two Group 2 races.

-Before the Kentucky Derby he won two races in Dubai and, since, has finished runner-up in the Irish 2000 Guineas and been third in the St James’s Palace Stakes at Royal Ascot.
+Before the Kentucky Derby he won two races in Dubai and, since, has finished runner-up in the Irish 2000 Guineas and been third in the St James’s Palace Stakesfwrdacsytwrauteduysuyavfwbbsuxyefy at Royal Ascot.

 Saeed Bin Suroor said: “I’m happy with him – he ran really well.
 I think he would be better with easy ground, but I’m happy with the way he ran.”